 Though you will spend a bit more for each jar of this pizza sauce, it’s worth the expense.
 Rao’s Homemade Pizza Sauce is a premium product that’s a better fit than most for the health-minded consumer.

-Despite being low carb and gluten free, the slow-simmered, all-natural sauce is bursting with flavors, thanks to a combination of whole peeled tomatoes and Italian cherry tomatoes, as well as olive oil, Italian spices, and a medley of fresh vegetables like carrots and onions.
+Despite being low carb and gluten-free, the slow-simmered sauce is bursting with flavors, thanks to a combination of whole peeled tomatoes and Italian cherry tomatoes, as well as olive oil, Italian spices, and a medley of fresh vegetables like carrots and onions.
 And, like other great sauces, the consistency is nice and thick so it spreads evenly and plentifully atop pizza dough.

 Best Jarred: Paesana Classic Pizza Sauce